almero-digital-marketing/mikser-docs/documents.md

 ## Documents
 Mikser does not force any predefined document structure.
 It is general purpose static site generator.
-It is up to you how will you organize your documents.
-Documents might have have front matter and/or content.
+It is up to you to  organize your documents.
+Documents might have a front matter and/or content.
 You can also have documents in a structured format.
 There are several document formats that are supported in Mikser by default.

 * **Structured data formats** - Mikser supports documents in [Yaml](http://www.yaml.org/), [Toml](https://github.com/toml-lang/toml), [ArchieML](http://archieml.org/), [CSON](https://github.com/bevry/cson), [JSON5](http://json5.org/)
 * **Markdown or Textile documents with front matter** - You can have [Markdown](http://daringfireball.net/projects/markdown/) or [Textile](http://redcloth.org/textile/) documents with front matter.
 Front matter can be in any of the structured data formats.